smitroma/test.best/wp-content/plugins/kraken-image-optimizer/readme.txt

-=== Kraken Image Optimizer ===
+=== Kraken.io Image Optimizer ===
 Contributors: karim79
-Tags: image optimizer, compress image, jpg, reduce image size, upload, png, optimize, optimization, media, performance, SEO, photos, speed up site, pagespeed insights, sitespeed, optimize gif, optimize jpeg, optimize png, optimize animated gif, svg, pagerank, EXIF, retina, image resize, performance, anigif
+Tags: anigif, compress image, exif, image optimizer, image resize, jpg, media, Optimization, optimize, optimize animated gif, optimize gif, optimize jpeg, optimize png, PageRank, PageSpeed Insights, performance, photos, png, Reduce Image Size, retina, seo, sitespeed, speed up site, svg, upload, svg, upload, gtmetrix speed test, EXIF, image resize, kraken.io, smush

 Requires at least: 3.0.1
-Tested up to: 4.5.2
+Tested up to: 4.6
 Donate link: https://kraken.io
-Stable tag: 2.5.1
+Stable tag: 2.6.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-This plugin allows you to optimize your WordPress images through the Kraken API, the world's most advanced image optimization and resizing API.
+This plugin allows you to optimize your WordPress images through the Kraken.io API, the world's most advanced image optimization and resizing API.

 == Description ==

-This plugin allows you to optimize and resize new and existing Wordpress image uploads through [Kraken Image Optimizer's](https://kraken.io "Kraken Image Optimizer") API.
+This plugin allows you to optimize and resize new and existing Wordpress image uploads through [Kraken.io Image Optimizer's](https://kraken.io "Kraken.io Image Optimizer") API.
 Both lossless and intelligent lossy optimization modes are supported.
-Supported filetypes are JPEG, PNG and GIF (including animated).
+Supported filetypes are JPEG, PNG and GIF (including animated GIF).
 Maximum filesize limit is 32 MB.
 Even when using Kraken.io's lossy optimization, our system goes the extra mile to ensure that the results are of high quality, every time.
 You can just install the plugin and stop worrying.
-For more details, including detailed documentation and plans and pricing, please visit [Kraken.io](https://kraken.io "Kraken Image Optimizer").
+For more details, including detailed documentation and plans and pricing, please visit [Kraken.io](https://kraken.io "Kraken.io Image Optimizer").

-> **Get your FREE account with us, or a subscription starting from just [USD $3 per month](https://kraken.io/plans "Kraken.io - Plans and Pricing")**
+> **Get your FREE account with us, or a subscription starting from just [USD $5 per month](https://kraken.io/plans "Kraken.io - Plans and Pricing")**

 > Sign up for your [FREE Kraken.io Account](https://kraken.io/plans "Kraken.io - Plans and Pricing") and try out our plugin with and the rest of our features now, including: